bio-phys/ForceSpectroscopyMLE/README.md

 For more details on the theoretical framework, please refer to the associated publication:
 > W. Cai, J. T. Bullerjahn, M. Lallemang, K. Kroy, B. N. Balzer, and T. Hugel, "Direction dependence of bond strength and polymer chain elasticity", submitted.

-The code makes use of the DHS model of forcible bond rupture, which was originally published in
+The code makes use of the DHS model of forcible bond rupture, which was originally published in:
 > O. K. Dudko, G. Hummer, and A. Szabo, "Intrinsic rates and activation free energies from single-molecule pulling experiments", *Physical Review Letters* **96**, 108101 (2006). https://doi.org/10.1103/PhysRevLett.96.108101

 Please cite the references above if you use `ForceSpectroscopyMLE` to analyze your data.